 - Avocado (as slices, guacamole, in smoothies for extra calories), and olives.

 Ultimately, most of us eat far too much protein.
 Most chronic diseases have a strong correlation to excess protein intake, mainly from animal sources.
 Why animal protein?
 It has a higher acid ash residue, creates more metabolic waste, is higher in hormone residue (even organic) and environmental chemicals.
 If you eat animal protein, aim for a maximum of one serving a day.
-Checking your first am urine and saliva pH can give good information about body chemistry as well as your protein metabolism (see my website article titled pH: Why You Need to Know).
+Checking your first am urine and saliva pH can give general information about body chemistry and pH (see my website article titled pH: Why You Need to Know).

 Best sources of protein include: